24/7 Free consultation

 What is a “reasonable standard of care” for hotels under Illinois law?

 Hotels must take steps that a reasonable person would take to ensure the safety of their guests.
-This includes maintaining working locks, proper lighting, security cameras, and trained staff to address safety risks.
+This includes maintaining working locks, ensuring proper lighting, utilizing security cameras, and having trained staff to address safety risks.